Chapter 9: Mathematics in High School, Grades Nine and Ten

 • Systems of Equations directly connects to: Variability, Comparing Models, Modeling with Functions

-• Correlation & Causation directly connects to: Variability, Comparing Models
+• Correlation and Causation directly connects to: Variability, Comparing Models

-• Variability directly connects to: Correlation & Causation, Comparing Models, Systems of Equations, Modeling with Functions, Building with Triangles
+• Variability directly connects to: Correlation and Causation, Comparing Models, Systems of Equations, Modeling with Functions, Building with Triangles

-• Building with Triangles directly connects to: Variability, Comparing Models, Transformations & Congruence, Shapes in Structures, Modeling with Functions
+• Building with Triangles directly connects to: Variability, Comparing Models, Transformations and Congruence, Shapes in Structures, Modeling with Functions

-• Composing Functions directly connects to: Transformations & Congruence, Shapes in Structures
+• Composing Functions directly connects to: Transformations and Congruence, Shapes in Structures

 • Modeling with Functions directly connects to: Building with Triangles, Variability, Comparing Models, Systems of Equations